Anu-lg/nourish-elevate-ai/README.md

 The “Create My Plan” and “Get Started” buttons should be prepared to navigate to a future profile-input page where the user will enter their age, height, weight, food type, fitness goal and workout preferences.

-IMPORTANT

-This is an interview assignment, so prioritize:

-Excellent UI/UX

-Clean React code

-Responsive design

-Clear project purpose

-Professional visual presentation

-A realistic AI-product feel

-Easy integration with the future diet/workout generation functionality

-Do not build the complete AI backend yet.

-First create the landing page and make it visually impressive and fully responsive.

-This project was built with [Lovable](https://lovable.dev).

 ## Build with Lovable

 Continue developing this project in the [Lovable editor](https://lovable.dev/projects/0c42bf3e-274f-48aa-b92b-f3e6af340038).